dusk-gg/dusk/docs/blog/2024-12-05-7-ai-games-in-7-days.md

 })
 ```

-And that's it!
-It's really a very simple API to use with the Rune platform managing the requests/responses and retrying the AI in the case of failures and timeouts.
+As you can tell, it's a quite minimal API.
+The idea was to make it as easy as possible to incorporate LLMs into the gameplay of Rune games.
+Behind the scenes, the SDK handles the requests/responses, exponential backoff in case of request failures, etc. It's all fairly standard stuff.
+The real magic is in Rune's netcode for syncing players and of course in the AI itself.

 ## Conclusion

 It's been a fun, if tiring, week writing a game a day.
 The games themselves have come out pretty fun and I'm looking forward to how they do when they hit the 100,000's of players available on the Rune platform.
-Pretty much all the guidance on writing prompts generally applied to using it for games - though it is somewhat challenging to keep the AI from expanding outside of the rules you want to enforce for the game.
-With the addition of this easy AI API into the SDK I can't wait to see what developers build!
+Pretty much all the guidance on writing prompts generally applied to using it for games - though it is somewhat challenging to keep the AI from expanding outside the rules you want to enforce for the game.
+I can't wait to see what kind of AI-powered games the future holds.

-Want to learn more?
-Join us on [Discord](https://discord.gg/rune-devs) for a chat!
+Any thoughts or suggestions for how we could have made the games better?
+Join us on the [Rune Discord](https://discord.gg/rune-devs) for a chat!